-The Brown MRF occupies a 3,000 sq. ft. research suite in Sidney Frank Hall and houses a research-dedicated Siemens 3T PRISMA scanner.
+The Brown MRI Research Facility (MRF) occupies a 3,000 sq. ft. research suite in Sidney Frank Hall and houses a research-dedicated Siemens 3T PRISMA scanner.
 The scanner is equipped with 64 receiver channels for significant gains in signal-to-noise ratio and acquisition speed.
-Visual stimuli may be presented through rear projection to a screen located at the back of the scanner or to a 24″ BOLDscreen flat-panel display device.
+Visual stimuli may be presented through rear projection to a screen located at the back of the scanner, or to a 24″ BOLDscreen flat-panel display device.
 The Avotec SS-3100 Silent Scan™ Audio System includes noise reduction for presentation of auditory stimuli during scanning.
 Manual responses are recorded with a four-button response pad.

-The Cognitive Control and Memory Laboratory is located in the Metcalf Research building, a newly renovated building located on the main Brown campus.
-Metcalf is centrally located and is only a few minutes walk from the Brown MRI Research Facility (see below).
-The newly renovated lab provides a general workspace and a main meeting area.
-Research assistants are housed in the lab.
-Graduate students and post-doctoral fellows are provided office space in Metcalf as well.
+The Cognitive Control and Memory Laboratory is located in the Metcalf Research Building, located on the main Brown campus.
+Metcalf is centrally-located and is only a few minutes’ walk from the Brown MRI Research Facility.
+The lab provides a general workspace and a main meeting area for our researchers.
+Research assistants primarily work in the lab, while graduate students and post-doctoral fellows are provided office space in Metcalf as well.

 One smaller testing room is intended for EEG and direct stimulation methods, like tACS and tDCS.
 A larger testing room is designed for TMS.
-The large testing room can accommodate a participant and two research staff, along with TMS stimulators and coils, neuronavigation equipment, physiological recording equipment, a specially designed testing chair (Rogue Research), an experimental control computer, and a separate neuronavigation computer.
-Three 20amp dedicated circuits are available in the room to provide sufficient power for all types of stimulation.
+The large testing room can accommodate a participant and two research staff, along with TMS stimulators and coils, neuronavigation equipment, physiological recording equipment, a specially designed testing chair (from Rogue Research), an experimental control computer, and a separate neuronavigation computer.
+Three dedicated 20-amp circuits are available in the room to provide sufficient power for all types of stimulation.
 A separate lockable closet for storing equipment and a sink room with a setup for washing hair (primarily used during EEG recording) are also accessible from the main control room.